christc4/web/sites/avsbq.org/archive/misc/cache/impact_of_metadata_on_image_performance/index.md

 They then downloaded and analysed metadata from this dataset.

-38.9% of images had some sort of metadata.
+38.9 percent of images had some sort of metadata.

-On average 15.8% of total image size was occupied by metadata.
+On average 15.8 percent of total image size was occupied by metadata.

 If each of these top sites were just visited once, nearly 13 Gb of data could  have been saved.